strimzi/strimzi.github.io/_posts/2018-11-15-using-vault-with-strimzi.md

 Using Vault to create your own CA arguably gives you more control over your TLS configuration.

 Consider a Strimzi Kafka cluster with a Kafka client you have developed.
-The cluster has been configured with a TLS listener and as such requires that clients authenticate themselves using TLS.
+The Strimzi cluster has been configured with a TLS listener and as such requires that clients authenticate themselves using TLS.

 Using Vault as a CA, you can have an intermediate CA used for signing certificates for both your brokers and clients.
 Because Vault supports revocation, you can revoke any _client_ certificates which are no longer trusted.
 This can be done simply, without much effort required.
 Now consider a situation without Vault, fulfilling these tasks would be a lot more cumbersome!
 Indeed, the same can be done for your brokers' certificates, but only by _revoking the intermediate CA itself._ More on this in the [Separate intermediate CA per cluster](#separate-intermediate-CA-per-cluster) section below.